Santa's Been Kidnapped! — The heroes must rescue Santa; usually they gain friends along the way and teach the villain the True Meaning Of Christmas!

 Pokémon's episode, "Holiday Hi-Jynx", has the characters going to return Santa's lost Jynx to the North Pole.
 The Team Rocket trio follows them and tries to steal all of Santa's presents because Jessie wants to get back at Santa for stealing her dolly.
 This turns out to be a misunderstanding; Santa's Jynx took the broken doll to be fixed and couldn't bring it back because Jessie no longer lived in the same place.

-Actually every season of Ojamajo Doremi had some sort of saving Christmas episode which was aired as a christmas special.
+The first season Ojamajo Doremi had one of these aired as a Christmas special.